Edge Wallet Review and In-Depth User Guide

 When you are done with your selections tap “Next”.
 You’ll have one last chance to confirm.
 Slide left to initiate the exchange.

-If you’re looking for an easy to use, quick to set up, mobile wallet that supports multiple cryptocurrencies and tokens, then Edge could be a good choice for you.
-Though the wallet has only been released for a month, there are already some interesting features.
-Integration with Shapeshift to provide an in-wallet asset exchange is the most useful so far.
+If you’re looking for an easy to use, quick to set up, mobile wallet that supports multiple cryptocurrencies and tokens, then Edge could be a great choice for you.

 Subscribe for the latest cryptocurrency news

 When Bitcoin launched in 2009, it became the world’s first cryptocurrency.
 By utilizing miners that…

 Google is once again displaying its distaste towards the cryptocurrency space by removing three wallets…